FinucaneLab/pops/README.md

 # Polygeneic Priority Score (PoPS) v0.1
 This repository contains the code and instructions for running PoPS.
 Please note, a more efficient version of this software is under development.

-PoPS is a gene prioritization method that leverages genome-wide signal from GWAS summary statistics and incorporates data from an extensive set of public bulk and single cell expression datasets, curated biological pathways, and predicted protein-protein interactions.
+PoPS is a gene prioritization method that leverages genome-wide signal from GWAS summary statistics and incorporates data from an extensive set of public bulk and single-cell expression datasets, curated biological pathways, and predicted protein-protein interactions.
 The PoPS method is described in detail at

 Weeks, E. M. et al. [Leveraging polygenic enrichments of gene features to predict genes underlying complex traits and diseases](). *bioRxiv* (2020).